exploring self-realization, sacred personhood, and full humanity

 E. She said – rather, Heaven insisted -- that it was very important that I tell you just how deeply I was affected by your overwhelming outpouring of affection.
 Your fervency constituted a “tremendous gift” for me, in that, all that I know about true love, all of my wisdom in this regard, in essence, I learned in those brief moments with you.

 E. And, in receiving from Heaven this message, and the phrase “tremendous gift,” I began to realize that each Twin lover gives to the other the same kind of gift.
 Your gift to me was one of validation of my person, of being utterly accepted and desired by you.
-And in that realization, I knew what I needed to give to you, my own attempt at “tremendous gift” for you.
+And in that realization, I knew what I needed to give to you my own attempt at “tremendous gift.”
 I felt compelled to communicate to you, by all means possible – not just with words, but how I lived my life – that with great longing I desire to cherish and treasure you.
 I want to do this for its own sake, because it’s in my heart to do so, but I also know that this is what you need to receive in order to overcome feelings of unworthiness and self-unlove.